bhstoller/AgeTransform-VAE/README.md

 ### Key Findings
 <p align="justify">
-Our work highlights the effectiveness of cnditional VAEs for controlled attribute manipulation in facial images.
+Our work highlights the effectiveness of conditional VAEs for controlled attribute manipulation in facial images.
 The age-conditioned loss function and careful hyperparameter tuning were crucial for achieving high-quality results.
 </p>

 ### Future Work